The Luftwaffe at Luke

 had assumed complete maintenance responsibility in 1973.

-in Luke being referred to as the largest German Air Force base in the world.
+resulted in Luke being referred to as the largest German Air Force base in

 References: